-When choosing between an ADU and a pool house, there are a few key differences to consider.
+When choosing between the two, there are a few key differences to consider.
 An ADU offers complete independent living facilities.
 It includes a full kitchen with a sink, fridge, and cooking appliances.
 ADUs also have a bathroom.
-In contrast, a pool house is a non-habitable structure for accessory use.
+In contrast, a traditional pool house is a non-habitable structure for accessory use.
 This makes the term “pool house” somewhat misleading.
 It’s better suited for pool toys, towels, and summertime snacks.
 Other uses for such structures include art or music studios, recreation rooms, and workshops.

-Is it better to build a pool house or an ADU?
+Is it better to build a traditional pool house or an ADU next to your pool?

 Your decision will depend on your goals.
 Building a full ADU with a kitchen and bath significantly increases your home’s resale value.
 An ADU offers flexible living arrangements and the potential for rental income.
 In contrast, a pool house is often cheaper to build since it requires less finished space.
 Pool houses also face different setback and building requirements compared to ADUs.

-As you begin your ADU build, keep a distance of at least five feet between the pool house and the pool.
-Both the pool and the structure exert significant force on the surrounding area, so consider how they interact.
-For example, a pool house foundation applies pressure to the soil beneath it.
+As you begin your poolside ADU build, keep a distance of at least 5′ between the unit and the pool.
+Both the pool and the ADU exert significant force on the surrounding area, so consider how they interact.
+For example, the ADU foundation applies pressure to the soil beneath it.
 If the pool is too close, its walls may unexpectedly support the foundation which are not what they were designed to do.

 Water damage is the top maintenance issue for any structure, especially near a pool.
 First, ensure water does not penetrate the building envelope.
 Second, direct water away from the structure.
-For a poolside ADU, manage any water from pool activity.
 You might need to slope the concrete slab away from the unit toward a drain to prevent pooling and foundation erosion.
 Discuss the layout with your contractor for effective design advice.

 In Southern California, building is generally straightforward, with few weather concerns.
 However, water remains a significant challenge.
 Avoid flooding footings before pouring the foundation to keep the unit “dried in.”
 After the foundation, framing and other trades can get wet without issue.
 Your ADU will also need extra reinforcements if it’s built near a pool, depending on how close it is, which can be assessed during the feasibility phase of your project.